Extending some results on the second neighborhood conjecture: Graphs that are almost tournaments

 \section{Graphs that are almost tournaments}

-In this section, our main aim will be to show that Conjecture~\ref{ssnc} is true for tournaments whose missing edges can be partitioned in to a matching and a star.
-In Section~\ref{sec:median}, we review median orders of tournaments and their properties.
+In this section, our main aim will be to show that Conjecture~\ref{ssnc} is true for tournaments whose missing edges can be partitioned into a matching and a star.
+In Section~\ref{sec:median}, we review ``median orders'' of tournaments and their properties.
 We then study tournaments missing a matching in Section~\ref{sec:main}, wherein we introduce the notions and structural results that we need to prove our main result.
-Along the way, we reprove the result of Fidler and Yuster that the Second Neighborhood Conjecture is true for tournaments missing a matching using these ideas.
-We prove the main result of this section in Section~\ref{sec:nearmatching}.
+We prove our main result about tournaments missing a matching and a star in Section~\ref{sec:nearmatching}.